chrislanejones/Truck-Animation/README.md

 - Created a interactive enviroment, clicking the buttons moves the truck and reveals more information.
 - Added the environment and the lighting in a neighborhood environment.

-Ideal for a small paint business
+Ideal for a large commercial paint business

 ### The Truck Gltf File - Renault Master L2H2 Panel Van 2020 - tedpermana (https://sketchfab.com/tedpermana)